Simply click on the photo to get more information on the respective Windhoek hotel, self-catering establishment or lodge and to make a reservation.

-In the centre of Windhoek facing Leutwein Street, are the art gallery, public library, state museum, archives and the theatre used by the Namibian Performing Arts Council and other producers in the staging of drama, ballet and opera.
+In the center of Windhoek facing Leutwein Street are the art gallery, public library, state museum, archives and the theater used by the Namibian Performing Arts Council and other producers in the staging of drama, ballet and opera.
 The library has an excellent collection of books and periodicals, including many rare works dealing with this part of Africa since its early days.
 The state museum of Windhoek has social and natural science exhibits and is open Mondays to Fridays 09h00 to 18h00: Saturdays 10h00 to 13h00 and Sundays 15h00 to 18h00.

 The fortifications built by Von Francois captivated the architect.
 When the war was over, he secured one of the abandoned fortresses and developed it into a picturesque ruin, a 'folly' which he named Sperlingslust (sparrow's longing).
 It was bought by Rudolf Moeller and turned into a tavern with an arched beer room filled with enormous vats of deliciously cool beer.

 Suburbs of Windhoek such as Avis, Khomasdal and Pioniers Park are residential areas.
 Eros (named after a fruit-bearing shrub which grows there) is a light industrial area and the site of an airport for private and light planes.
 Ausspannplatz (outspan place) was the original main staging post for oxwagons.
-The Windhoek larger international international airport is situated in a place with the weird name of oNdekaremba (the fly on the cow).
-The name of the industrial area and township originally built for Africans is Katutura (the place where we do not like to live).
+The Windhoek larger international international airport is situated in a place with the odd name of oNdekaremba (“the fly on the cow”).
+The name of the industrial area and township originally built for Africans is Katutura (“the place where we do not like to live”).

 Entertainment is on the quiet side, as must be expected in a small city.
 It has some bright features, especially during the last week of April, the first week of May and during the first week of October.
 These are carnival times in Windhoek when masked balls, general jollifications and parades take place and a great deal of beer is drunk.

-The most popular self-catering (self-contained) accommodation of Windhoek is to the south of the city.
-Arebbush Lodge offers excellent self-catering (self-contained) accommodation very close to the southern entrance to the city.
-Monteiro Lodge is about 10 km south of Windhoek and they offer good accommodation at very reasonable rates.
+The most popular self-catering (self-contained) accommodation in Windhoek is to the south of the city.
+Arebbusch Lodge offers excellent self-catering (self-contained) accommodation very close to the southern entrance to the city.
+Monteiro Lodge is about 10km south of Windhoek and they offer good accommodation at very reasonable rates.
 Daan Viljoen Nature Reserve lies to the west of Windhoek.